 Your First Dental Assisting Interview

-The dental assisting interview process can be demanding.
+The Dental Assistant interview process can be demanding.
 With the economy still in an unsettled state, confidence and preparation are more important than ever for interviewees.
-After completing your dental assistant training from First Institute, use these quick tips for your first interviews with a dentist’s office.
+After completing your Dental Assistant training from First Institute, use these quick tips for your first interviews with a dentist’s office.

-1. Be pleasant: dental assistants are supposed to be caring, cheerful people.
-Walk in with a smile on your face and make sure to wear that smile as much as possible during the interview.
-Even if this initial meeting takes places over the phone, smiling will create a positive tone in your voice.
+Dental Assistants are supposed to be caring, cheerful people.
+Walk-in with a smile on your face and make sure to wear that smile as much as possible during the interview.
+Even if this initial meeting takes place over the phone, smiling will create a positive tone in your voice.
 If you sound happy to be there, the interviewer will be more interested in what you have to say.

-3. Be overly flexible: You can show up early every day, if needed, and stay as long as the dentist asks.
+You can show up early every day, if needed, and stay as long as the dentist asks.
 At this early stage in the process, there’s no need to restrict your availability.
-No question about it – you want this dental assisting job more than any other candidate, and your first interview is a great time to show that enthusiasm.
+No question about it – you want this Dental Assisting job more than any other candidate and your first interview is a great time to show that enthusiasm.

 Second Interview?
 More Tips!

 1. Continue to be pleasant!